-On January 24, 2001, the Company's direct and indirect subsidiaries, Mediacom LLC and Mediacom Capital Corporation, a New York corporation, completed an offering of \$500.0 million of 9 1/2% senior notes due January 2013.
+On January 24, 2001, the Company and its wholly-owned subsidiary, Mediacom Capital, a New York corporation, completed an offering of \$500.0 million of 9 1/2% senior notes due January 2013.
+Interest on the 9 1/2% senior notes is payable semi-annually on January 15 and July 15 of each year, which commenced on July 15, 2001.
 Approximately \$467.5 million of the net proceeds were used to repay a substantial portion of the indebtedness outstanding under the Company's subsidiary credit facilities and related accrued interest.
 The balance of the net proceeds was used for general corporate purposes.